collective/collective.ckeditor/README.rst

 `tableresize` plugin
 --------------------

-When installed, the plugin makes it easy to change the table columns width by drag/dropping it from left to right and right to left.
+When enabled, the plugin makes it easy to change the table columns width by drag/dropping it from left to right and right to left.

-To install the plugin, add ``tableresize;/++resource++ckeditor/plugins/tableresize/plugin.js`` to the `Plugins` field in CKEditor control panel (``@@ckeditor-controlpanel``).
+To enable the plugin, add ``tableresize;/++resource++ckeditor/plugins/tableresize/plugin.js`` to the `Plugins` field in CKEditor control panel (``@@ckeditor-controlpanel``).

 Or setup `ckeditor_properties` through generic setup `propertiestool.xml`::